Anna Chapman: Illegals Program and arrest

 Chapman is one of only two of the Illegals Program Russians arrested in June 2010 who did not use an assumed name.

+Recruitment

+Chapman is believed to have been recruited by the SVR in or around 2000.

+Communications issues

+In April 2010, Chapman reportedly began to experience communication failures that were later attributed to U.S. interference.

 Arrest

 Officials claimed Chapman worked with a network of others, until an undercover FBI agent attempted to draw her into a trap at a Manhattan coffee shop.
 The FBI agent offered Chapman a fake passport, with instructions to forward it to another spy.
 He asked, "Are you ready for this step?" to which Chapman replied, "Of course."
 She accepted the passport.
 But, after making a series of phone calls to her father Vasily Kushchenko in Moscow, Chapman took his advice and handed the passport in at a local police station.
 She was arrested shortly after.

 International exchange

 After being formally charged, Chapman and nine other detainees became part of a spy swap deal between the United States and Russia, the biggest of its kind since 1986.
 The ten Russian agents returned to Russia via a chartered jet that landed at Vienna International Airport in Austria, where the swap occurred on the morning of 8 July 2010.
 The Russian jet returned to Moscow's Domodedovo Airport where, after landing, the ten spies were kept away from local and international press.